Odmarken/ceedz-pp4/README.md

    - The header includes the navigation menu and a logo that serves as the home button, streamlining navigation.
    - The home button was removed from the navigation menu to avoid redundancy, as the logo already provides this functionality.

+9. **CRUD**:
+   - Equipped with a full CRUD (Create, Read, Update, Delete) system, ensuring comprehensive functionality for managing data.
+Users can create new entries, view and interact with existing data, update content, and delete items as needed.
+This robust implementation of CRUD operations provides seamless data management, enhances user experience, and ensures the application is dynamic and fully interactive.

 ### Features to Implement in the Future

 - **Commenting System**: Allow users to comment on posts to increase interaction and discussion.